Ji-Hu/faceidentification/README.md

 #### 3.1.2 download the pretrained model to work_space/save

-model file name as 'final_model' for gpu or 'final_model_cpu' for cpu
+model file name as 'final_model' for GPU or 'final_model_cpu' for CPU

+provided pre trained models are GPU version

 ### 3.2 detect over video: